bigchsta62/Portfolio/README.md

 This portfolio is version 1.0

 I have learned some very useful informaiton, while getting to know bootstrap.
-Bootstrap is a very competent toll for responsive design.
+Bootstrap is a very competent tool for responsive design.
 I have ejoyed getting to know it.

 In this portfolio you will find: